ddev/ddev/docs/content/users/quickstart.md

 ## Drupal

-For all versions of Drupal 8+ the Composer techniques work.
-The settings configuration is done differently for each Drupal version, but the project type is "drupal".
+The legacy type `drupal` will be interpreted as the latest stable version of Drupal, so in 2024, `ddev config --project-type=drupal` will configure a Drupal 11 project. `drupal` can also be used as the project type in the `.ddev/config.yaml` but it will be interpreted as the latest stable version.

 === "Drupal 11"

     ```bash
-    mkdir my-drupal-site && cd my-drupal-site
+    mkdir my-drupal11-site && cd my-drupal11-site
-    ddev config --project-type=drupal --php-version=8.3 --docroot=web
+    ddev config --project-type=drupal11 --docroot=web
-    ddev start
     ddev composer create drupal/recommended-project:^11
     ddev composer require drush/drush
-    ddev config --update
-    ddev restart
     ddev drush site:install --account-name=admin --account-pass=admin -y
     ddev launch
     # or automatically log in with